patryk151900/dotfiles/.vim/readme.md

 - hash vim						- when new vim is not visible

 # quick getting of rubby and python supported version
+sudo apt install vim-gtk
+sudo apt install vim-gnome
+or
-sudo atp-get install vim-nox (this will add rubby support needed for LustyExplorer buffer)
+!!! vim-nox - has no clipboard support sudo atp-get install vim-nox (this will add rubby support needed for LustyExplorer buffer)

 # knowledge cheatsheets installation